sabodh/TimeZoneList/README.md

 # TimeZone List - Android Application - Kotlin
-Sample android app using mvvm clean architecture with Hilt DI
+Sample android app to list the multiple time zones using mvvm clean architecture using Hilt
 ## Architecture
 This application follows basic SOLID Principles and clean code approach and also uses MVVM pattern.
 ## Modularization